All Episodes

 We're back.

-Obama, yeah, right on mama.
+Obama, yeah, right on, mama.

-Economy rebound.
+Economy rebounding.

-If you genuinely intellectually have forced yourself to believe it, then you are not planted in reality.
+If you genuinely, intellectually have forced yourself to believe it, then you are not planted in reality.

-Sternley, where do you want me to go first grabbing phones today?
+Sternly, where do you want me to go first grabbing phones today?

 I'm in a mood to take a phone call or two.